angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

           console.log('write: cleanup is called', newHeight);
         });

-        // Pass the height to the next phase
+        // Pass the height to the next effect
         // Hint: pass the same value to `read`, e.g. `return 100`, to see how `read` is skipped return newHeight;
       },

-      // The read phase logs the updated height
+      // The read effect logs the updated height
       read: (newHeight, onCleanup) => {
         console.warn(`read executes`);
         console.log('read: new height:', newHeight());